hannank/OpenVA_Pipeline/docs/setup.md

       - __dhisURL__ --  the URL for your DHIS2 server
       - __dhisUser__ -- the username for the DHIS2 account
       - __dhisPass__ -- the password for the DHIS2 account
       - __dhisOrgUnit__ -- the Organization Unit (e.g., districts) UID to which the verbal autopsies are associated.
 The organisation unit must be linked to the Verbal Autopsy program.
-For more details, see the DHIS2 Verbal Autopsy module [installation guide](https://github.com/SwissTPH/dhis2_va_draft/blob/master/docs/Installation.md)
+For more details, see the DHIS2 Verbal Autopsy program [installation guide](https://github.com/SwissTPH/dhis2_va_draft/blob/master/docs/Installation.md)
 # Miscellaneous notes

 ## <a name="SCI"> Symptom-Cause Information </a>